-Note: The Evaluation Concentration is under review and may be available in the 2011/2012 academic year.
+Note: The Evaluation Concentration is under review and may be available in the 2012-2013 academic year.
 Specific updates will be available online when approved.
 Please consult with the program head.

 Designed to support the development of elementary and secondary school teachers and administrators, and other educators, including nurse educators, community college educators, and personnel in the Department of National Defence in the area of evaluation.
-This program is intended for those who plan to continue in their current role as a teacher, for example, but who wish to enhance their evaluation skills as a teacher and member of the school community, and who may fulfill a leadership role as a resource person in the area of evaluation.
-The Evaluation concentration is designed to provide a critical examination of, and skill enhancement in, various aspects of evaluation practice including evaluation in the classroom, program evaluation and psychometrics (testing).
-Current issues in Evaluation are explored, accompanied by an examination of various ideas about research, and teaching and learning, as they relate to evaluation.
+This program is intended for those who wish to enhance their evaluation skills as an educator and member of the school community or another educational setting, and who may fulfill a leadership role as a resource person in the area of evaluation.
+The Evaluation concentration is designed to provide a critical examination of, and skill enhancement in various aspects of evaluation practice including evaluation in the classroom, program evaluation and psychometrics (testing).
+Current issues in Evaluation are explored, accompanied by an examination of various ideas about research, teaching and learning, as they relate to evaluation.
 In addition, the graduate degree provides preparation to undertake research.